-Michelle is Canadian photographer now focused on cinematography in the UK.
+Michelle Siu is a photographer focused on cinematography in the UK.

-Michelle has a long-standing love for analogue photography which now extends into film projects.
-She respects artists who create openly, with authenticity and to those who carefully consider the impact of their work.
+She has a long-standing love for analogue photography which extends into her film projects.
+She looks to collaborate with artists who create openly, with authenticity and with those who carefully consider the implications of their work.

 - 2020 Winning DoP- ARRI Filmmaking Challenge-Watersprite Film Festival

 - 2020 Winning Director-NAHEMI Kodak 16mm Film Student Competition

 - 2019 Aesthetica Short Film Festival - NAHEMI Showcase"Creative Visions"